N3b3x/hf-tmc5160-driver/examples/esp32/docs/uart_multi_node_comprehensive_test.md

 For initial configuration, use sequential programming:
 - Configure nodes one at a time
 - Use NAI/NAO pins to select node
-- Set slave address and other parameters
+- Set NODECONF node address and other parameters

 ## Detailed Test Descriptions